-1. Voice search is growing—and getting smarter
+1. Voice search keeps getting smarter

 Think: